 I have studied several languages, including Hebrew for my Religious Studies Major and am currently studying Italian.
 While I find all languages fascinating, Italian captured my heart.

-You’ll never know what language you will fall in love with, so try out a few through your life!
+You’ll never know what language you will fall in love with, so try a few throughout your life!
 If one language doesn’t resonate with you, don’t let that stop you from exploring others.
 Learning a new language can be fun and rewarding.

 - Exercise your brain: Research shows there are many cognitive benefits to studying languages.
 It improves your memory, problem-solving, decision-making, and critical thinking skills, as well as strengthening concentration and listening abilities.